-Qualification: BTEC National Extended Certificate in IT (equivalent to 1 A level) Awarding Body: Edexcel Awarding Body: 5 GCSE grades A- C/4+ including both English language and maths Learners will develop a common core of IT knowledge and study areas, such as: the relationship between hardware and software that form an IT system; managing and processing data to support business; and using IT to communicate and share information.
+Qualification: BTEC National Extended Certificate in IT (equivalent to 1 A' level) Awarding Body: Edexcel Awarding Body: 5 GCSE grades 4-9 including both English Language and Maths plus previous ICT experience at Level 2 or GCSE Learners will develop a common core of IT knowledge and study areas, such as: the relationship between hardware and software that form an IT system; managing and processing data to support business; and using IT to communicate and share information.
 This qualification carries UCAS points and is recognised by higher education providers as meeting admission requirements to many relevant courses.
-The content is equivalent in size to one A Level.
+The content is equivalent in size to one A' Level.

-In year 12 pupils will be expected to undertake 1 exam and one coursework unit:
+In Year 12 pupils will be expected to undertake one exam and one coursework unit: